 A license may be suspended if the license holder has its Department-issued registration certificate suspended, revoked, or not renewed by the Department or if the registration certificate is expired.

 A license may be suspended if the license holder creates or allows to be created a public nuisance at the Cannabis Establishment.

+A license may be suspended if the City finds that the Cannabis Establishment is not in compliance with Department regulations.

 REVOCATION